nathanielgberg/Projects/README.md

 # Projects
 Nathaniel's User page

 Java is the second most popular programming language.
-It is best used for building and running mobile applications.
+It's best used for building and running mobile applications.